 The tragic death of all the Sullivan brothers became the ultimate symbol of heroic sacrifice in WWII and an inspiration for others to enlist and to support the war effort by purchasing U.S. War Bonds.

-In 1952, in order to honor their memory, one Crabapple tree was planted for each of the five Sullivan brothers on the capital grounds in Washington, D.C.
+In 1952, in order to honor their memory, one Crabapple tree was planted for each of the five Sullivan brothers on the capitol grounds in Washington, D.C.
 The Crabapple tree which is located on the Poweshiek County courthouse lawn was planted in May 2000, and it came from a cutting from one of the original trees planted back in 1952.

 When the county was first organized, each town more or less "took care of their own" until a county jail was established.
 The earliest mention of a jail was in February of 1875.
 Sheriff John Farmer was keeping "boarders" in his home at that time and found that it was much too expensive to do so any longer.

 In March of 1876, the Board of Supervisors adopted the plans and specifications for a jail submitted by Geo.
 W. Crain.
 Notice was put in the paper and sealed bids, not to exceed $5,000, were accepted.